nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

-# Tutorial -- Topic Intro
+### Tutorial -- Topic Intro {#tutorial_topicIntro}
-Good lawyers, bad lawyers, and even people who have seen even a little bit of tv about lawyers know that the very first rule of Lawyer Club goes like this: "Don't ask a question if you don't already know the answer."
+Good lawyers, bad lawyers, and even people who have just watched a little bit of tv about lawyers know that the very first rule of Lawyer Club goes like this:

+"Don't ask a question if you don't already know the answer."

 Programmers, on the other hand, are all about that diving into the unknown / 'I wonder what happens if I push this button' life.
 Granted, we're not always great at "could've doesn't mean should've", but it isn't like the lawyers at theFacebook etc. do such a great job of slow-walking on that one either.
 Even so, like just about everything else, this stuff works better when we find the common ground, and while some more experienced developers will probably disagree (and I hope they do, because then I can learn from their experience), at least to my thoroughly-warped-by-the-humanities way of thinking, automated testing and Test Driven Development (TDD) started to make a lot more sense once I started thinking of them like the second rule of Lawyer Club:

 "Don't ask a question if you don't already know the answer."

-In a nutshell TDD is this: *first* you write code that checks if the code you're going to write does what you want it to do.
+In a nutshell TDD works the same way: *first* you write code that checks if the code you're going to write does what you want it to do, *then* write code that will pass the test.
 Take a quick look at a test in its simplest form, readable even if this is the very first time you're looking at Javascript:

 True or False...